-On 30 March 2018, the Government of Flanders adopted the Flemish Reform Programme 2018 (FRP 2018).
-This is the eighth reform programme drawn up by the Government of Flanders.
+On 5 April 2019, the Government of Flanders adopted the Flemish Reform Programme 2019 (FRP 2019).
+This is the ninth reform programme drawn up by the Government of Flanders.

 Part 1 describes the macro-economic developments in the Flemish Region.

 Part 3 gives a state of play with regard to Flanders’ Europe 2020 targets and the measures which are to bring Flanders closer to realising these targets.
-A Flemish Social Scoreboard has also been included this year, which is a first.
-As a result, the present FRP 2018 also responds to the European Pillar for Social Rights.
+For the second year I a row, a Flemish Social Scoreboard has also been included.
+As a result, the present FRP 2019 also responds to the European Pillar for Social Rights.

 Part 4 contains the contributions from the structural funds.

-Flanders attaches much importance to increasing support for the European Semester, which is clearly highlighted in part 5 of the FRP 2018.
-The social partners (within VESOC), the Flemish Parliament (20 March 2018) and the VLEVA members (including (supra) local authorities) were closely involved in the preparation of the Flemish Reform Programme 2018.
+Flanders attaches much importance to increasing support for the European Semester, which is clearly highlighted in part 5 of the FRP 2019.
+The social partners within VESOC (27 March 2019), the Flemish Parliament (26 March 2019) and the VLEVA members (including (supra) local authorities) were closely involved in the preparation of the FRP 2019.
 In this way the Government of Flanders responds to the call by the European Commission to involve as many stakeholders as possible in the compilation of the reform programme.